chingdaotze/actuarial-model/docs/source/tutorial_pt2.rst

 - **\\docs**

-  Contains source files, images, and other resources used to generate :ref:`this documentation <home>`.
+  Contains source files, images, and other resources used to compile :ref:`this documentation <home>`.

 - **\\install**